"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 There was a knock on the office door and Apostolis let himself in.
 The mayor came off the balcony to shake the part-time fireman part-time policeman part-time waiter’s hand.
 A little plump, a little bald, and blinded in one eye from an accident, Apostolis embodied civic spirit, volunteering for everything.
 He set a blob of charred Styrofoam on the mayor’s desk.
 Several cigarette butts were still poking from its top; others had fallen over and become encased in the milky white plastic.

 Mayor Elefteros didn’t need to ask what it was.
 Every fire had been started with a similar crude detonator.
-Styrofoam, soaked in gasoline to make it soft and gooey, was then molded into a big egg shape, with lit cigarette butts stuck into it and left to burn slowly down before catching the fuel-soaked plastic on fire—giving the culprit time to get away.
+Styrofoam, soaked in gasoline to make it soft and gooey, was then molded into a big egg shape, with lit cigarette butts stuck into it and left to burn slowly down before igniting the fuel-soaked plastic—giving the culprit time to get away.
 There were never fewer than a dozen cigarettes used.
 Whoever was setting the fires wanted to ensure the gasoline would catch, and that was about the only thing anyone could say with certainty going on a year since the first fire—except that they were getting dangerously close to the village.

 “We had to cut down Lukas’s trees to save his house,” Apostolis reported.